 About Us - WhatATrill, Maine Coon Cats

-Whatatrill Maine Coons is Nick, Janet & Alli Brown.
+Whatatrill Maine Coons is owned by Janet Brown, with the loving assistance of my husband, Nick and daughter, Alli.
 We are located in the beautiful wine country of Northern California.
 Our cattery was established in 2003 and is registered with both TICA and CFA.

 Our love for the Maine Coon actually began in the summer of 2000.
 This is our story of how it all began:

 In the summer of 2000 I saw an ad in our local newspaper for an upcoming cat show.
 The whole family went to the show.
-I had promised Nick, I just wanted to look and see the Maine Coons we had heard so very much about, and the memories of JD still stood out in my mind.
+I had promised Nick, I just wanted to look and see the Maine Coons we had heard so very much about, and with all the memories of JD still fresh in my mind, I looked to the show with great anticipation.
 At the time we had 3 rescues and adding another cat seemed out of the question.

 That evening I went through all the business cards we had collected and sent emails to inquire about kitten availability.
 I then found Laura's note, I quickly typed in her url and their website came up.
 One page said "Show Kittens" and when I clicked on that page my dream came true.
 A picture of a classic brown tabby with white kitten (looking very much like our JD) came up, and he was named none other than "Coonyham Jack Daniels!"
 It was fate!
 I immediately emailed Sharon and Laura.
 We chatted back and forth and soon we visited the cattery, and met Jack.
 As part of our purchase agreement we were to show Jack at least 4 times.
-At our first show he received a Best kitten and we (I) were hooked!
-Hence, our cat showing career began.
+At our first show he received a Best kitten and I was hooked!
+Hence, my cat showing and then breeding career began.

-We screen our breeding cats for HCM by using the MyBPC3 gene test (sometimes through parentage), and annual heart scans.
+We screen our breeding cats for HCM by using the MyBPC3 gene test (sometimes through parentage), and annual heart scans with Board Certified Cardiologists.
 Although neither are a guarantee of eliminating heart disease it is the best available testing at this time.
-We also screen hips for hip dysphasia
+We also screen hips for hip dysphasia.

 Other Family Members